 Including ADR leads to an average additional reduction in emission of approximately 15 %.
 However the relative reduction in CO2-emissions by ADR depends significantly on nominal power of the heating system and hence on the insulation level of the building.
 Thereby a reduction of the relative CO2-emissions due to ADR by up to 25% is found for the thoroughly renovated terraced buildings, indicated by the light-blue triangular markers.
 In contrast, for the mildly renovated detached dwelling equipped with radiators, no significant reduction of the CO2-emissions is found.
-The latter is in line with the findings of Figure 10.4, where it was shown that for the mildly renovated dwellings equipped with radiator heating, ADR has no significant impact on the heat demand that is covered by renewable production.
+The latter is in line with the findings of Figure 10.4, where it was shown that for the mildly renovated demand that is covered by renewable production.
 Note that these are all relative reductions in

-CO2-emissions.
-As buildings get better insulated and the annual heat demand lowers, the absolute CO2-emissions for the heat pump cases will converge.
-To illustrate this, Figure 10.6 highlights the CO2-savings that are obtained by ADR.
-The figure shows the absolute CO2-emission savings for the different heating systems as a function of the nominal power of the heating system - which is strongly correlated to the heat loss coefficient.
+CO_2 -emissions.
+As buildings get better insulated and the annual heat demand lowers, the absolute CO_2 -emissions for the heat pump cases will converge.
+To illustrate this, Figure 10.6 highlights the CO_2 -savings that are obtained by ADR.
+The figure shows the absolute CO_2 -emission savings for the different heating systems as a function of the nominal power of the heating system - which is strongly correlated to the heat loss coefficient.
 Thereby, two important trends are shown, depending on the heat emission system.